JacobEscoto/dotfiles/README.md

 # Jacob's dotfiles

 My personal workflow configuration and customization for **Debian GNU/Linux**.
+This configuration is carefully chosen for extreme minimalism and to maximize my laptop's performance.

 <details>
   <summary><b>Screenshots</b></summary>